yuweijun/spring-boot2-simple-webmvc/v3/README.md

-# HandlerMapping and HandlerAdapter
+# HandlerMapping and HandlerAdapter for bean name controller

-BeanNameUrlHandlerMapping
+BeanNameUrlHandlerMapping -> SimpleControllerHandlerAdapter -> BeanNameController
-RequestMappingHandlerMapping
-HttpRequestHandlerAdapter